Going Online with Youth

 - Punctuality and staying online for the predetermined amount of time for the program

-We encourage you to consider creating a Behavioral Agreement the staff can sign that shows they’ve been trained and understand your expectations.
+We encourage you to consider creating a Behavioral Agreement that the staff can sign to show they’ve been trained and understand your expectations.

-Additionally, the staff should be trained to report any behavior issues or incidents that occur during the session.
-It is also the program’s responsibility to provide a way for participants or parents/guardians to report any incident or activity they feel should be shared with the program sponsor.
-Once received from staff or participants, these reports are required to be submitted to UYP within 24 hours of occurring.
-As a reminder, even in an online capacity all Texas A&M staff are mandatory reporters, so program staff should be aware of the steps taken if there is suspected abuse or neglect.
+Additionally, the staff should be trained to report any behavior issues or incidents during the session.
+It is also the program’s responsibility to provide participants or parents/guardians a way to report any incident or activity they feel should be shared with the program sponsor.
+Once received from staff or participants, these reports must be submitted to UYP within 24 hours of occurring.
+As a reminder, even in an online capacity, all Texas A&M staff are mandatory reporters, so program staff should be aware of the steps taken if there is suspected abuse or neglect.

 Program Planning

-Program sponsors can find multiple resources on understanding the online risk landscape they will need to mitigate.
-University Youth Programs recommends TAMU online youth programs to set the following standards while planning program procedures.
+Program sponsors can find multiple resources for understanding the online risk landscape they will need to mitigate.
+University Youth Programs recommends that TAMU online youth programs set the following standards while planning program procedures.

-- Create a plan that allows for no less than two staff members to be present during all sessions with youth.
+- Create a plan that requires at least two staff members to be present during all sessions with youth.

 - Both in a physical and virtual space, 1 to 1 correspondence should not occur.
 Practices that can reinforce this include ensuring a parent/guardian or additional program staff are included on correspondence with youth.

-It is important to remember that no communication should occur on a one to one ratio!
+It is important to remember that no communication should occur in a one-to-one ratio!

-As you move forward with your planning and implementation of online programs with youth, please remember to contact University Youth Programs.
-UYP can help you navigate through which requirements are needed for your program and how best to continue the high standard of youth protection expected of our programs at Texas A&M University.
+As you move forward with planning and implementing online programs with youth, please remember to contact University Youth Programs.
+UYP can help you determine which requirements are needed for your program and how best to continue the high standard of youth protection expected of our programs at Texas A&M University.